-There are many diverse career options available to PGA members.
-Whether destined to be a head professional at a golf course, a general manager at a golf entertainment venue, or a member of the media like me, there are many career options for an individual who earns the seal of his or her country’s Professional Golfers Association.
+There are a wide variety of career options available to PGA members.
+Whether you’re destined to be a head professional at a golf course, a general manager at a golf entertainment venue or a member of the media, there are many potential avenues for accredited members of a Professional Golfers’ Association.

 When I was an Associate, called apprentice at the time, I worked under a PGA Class A member.
-My duties included teaching, tournament administration, customer service, industry knowledge, and promoting the game—after all, we wear many hats.
-As one grows in his or her career, PGA Professionals can narrow their focus to what they love to do the most.
-There are many different career opportunities such as general manager overseeing the entire club operation, head professional or director of golf managing the golf operation and golf shop, dedicated teacher or coach, director of instruction in charge of player development programming, and more.
+My duties included teaching, tournament administration, customer service, industry knowledge and promoting the game—after all, we wear many hats.

-As the industry grows and custom fitting, technology, golf entertainment venues and digital journalism/social media continue to alter an ever-changing business environment, there are more opportunities than ever at green grass facilities and also away from them.
-In fact, the PGA of America has 24 classifications that tell the story of the diverse framework that one can establish as a PGA Professional.
+As the industry grows and custom fitting, technology, golf entertainment venues and digital journalism/social media continue to alter an ever-changing business environment, there are more golf industry opportunities than ever, both at green grass facilities and away from them.
+In fact, the PGA of America has 24 classifications that tell you all you need to know about the different options available to accredited members.